EMMA: Generalizing Real-World Robot Manipulation via Generative Visual Transfer: Experiments

+In the FixMix baseline, sampling weights remain constant throughout training, implementing uniform sampling over the retained data.
+In contrast, \textit{AdaMix} dynamically updates the sampling weights after the first half of training steps, using trajectory performance scores to up-weight more challenging and informative samples (see Section~\ref{sec:adamix} for details). \textit{AdaMix} is applied jointly to both real and generated data for hard sample identification, and its key strength is being seamlessly compatible with generated and real data during training.

-Our results, summarized in Table~\ref{tab:hard-sample}, demonstrate the effectiveness of adaptive sampling: \textit{AdaMix} achieves a 13\% improvement in average success rate.
-Beyond task completion, the policy trained with \textit{AdaMix} exhibits superior low-level control, as quantified in Table~\ref{tab:execution-performance}.
-On average, it completes tasks 3.0 seconds faster, reduces joint limit violations by 7.0 counts, and produces smoother trajectories with a 0.1 lower smoothness.
-These gains across all tasks, especially in long-tail scenarios such as \texttt{Fold Cloth} and \texttt{Throw Bottle}, indicate that the policy-performance-based metrics effectively identify challenging samples where the policy struggles.
-By dynamically reweighting these samples, \textit{AdaMix} enables more targeted learning.
-The key insight is that not all data are equally informative for refinement, and uniform sampling underutilizes the potential of challenging cases.
-By adaptively focusing on hard samples, our method implicitly constructs a curriculum that aligns with the policy’s current weaknesses, enhancing both task performance and execution quality.
-This demonstrates that hard-sample-aware training is a powerful mechanism for real-world policy improvement.
-Visual evidence of real-world deployment is provided in Appendix~\ref{app:real-robot-demo}.
+As summarized in Table~\ref{tab:combined_performance}, \textit{AdaMix} consistently improves task performance across all VLA policies.
+Compared to FixMix, it increases the average success rate by 10.9\% for $\pi_0$ and by 7.5\% for $\pi_{0.5}$.
+Beyond task completion, the policy trained with \textit{AdaMix} demonstrates improved execution quality, as quantified in Table~\ref{tab:execution-performance}.
+On average, it completes tasks 2.8 seconds faster, reduces joint limit violations by 0.7 frames, and achieves slightly smoother trajectories.
+These improvements across all tasks, particularly in challenging scenarios like \texttt{Fold Clothes} and \texttt{Throw Bottle}, indicate that our trajectory quality metrics effectively identify difficult samples where the policy struggles.